programmify-workspace/PHP-Backend-one-project-at-a-time/README.md

 These are some of the essential tools and software you will need to work on the PHP Backend projects.

-Feel free to modify or enhance these projects based on your specific requirements or add additional functionality as you progress.
+Feel free to ask questions at any given point in time as you progress.
 Good luck with your PHP Backend projects, and happy coding!